Agent Probing Interaction Policies: Related Work

 \subsection{Classifier}

 Our work does classification on trajectories, which are sequences of states.
-Recurrent neural networks are suitible for working with sequences.
-Long Short-Term Memory \cite{Hochreiter1997LongSM} is probably the most popular type of RNN, and it's what we use in our initial version of the classifier. \\ Gated Recurrent Units \cite{Cho2014LearningPR} are an improved RNN and more computationally efficient RNN.
-We may experiment with replacing our LSTM based classifier with a GRU.
+Recurrent neural networks are suitable for working with sequences.
+Long Short-Term Memory \cite{Hochreiter1997LongSM} is probably the most popular type of RNN and is used in our classifier. \\ Gated Recurrent Units \cite{Cho2014LearningPR} are an improved and more computationally efficient RNN.
+We may experiment with replacing our LSTM based classifier with a GRU in future works.